NeedMoreDesu/clj-oops/README.md

 # clj-oops

 Oops, it has been created. :)
 OOP-System for functional language.
 Raw raw.
 Fight da power!

-Is it mutable?
+Q: Is it mutable?

-No. If you want field to be mutable, make that field ref or atom.
+A: No. If you want field to be mutable, make that field ref or atom.

-Is it thread-safe?
+Q: Is it thread-safe?

-I think no, but it wasn't tested.
+A: I think no, but it wasn't tested.

-Is it memory-safe?
+Q: Is it memory-safe?

-Nope.
+A: Nope.
 Every object's metadata stored in IdentityHashMap, which holds strong reference to the object and it's metadata.
 So objects aren't gc'd.

-Why would I even use it if it is that bad?
+Q: Why would I even use it if it is that bad?

-It looks cool.
+A: It looks cool.
 You can make objects from basic types and use them as basic types, but with methods and fields.
 Or play with polymorphism and inheritance.

 ## Usage